lextoumbourou/notes/notes/reference/videos/the-determinant.md

 Then if after the transformation, you can only do that with your left hand, you know the determinate is negative.

-We can calculate determinanst in 2d space, you can use formula:
+To calculate determinant in 2d space, we use formula:

 $\det(\begin{bmatrix}a && b \\ c && d\end{bmatrix}) = ad - bc$